Bayramooov/platform-game/README.md

 - User-friendly
 - Open source

-PS: you can steal / fork / copy / clone / develop..., it is an fully open-source project for general learning! it's not fully finished yet, let's make it challenge for everyone who is curious about 2D/3D Graphics.
+PS: you can steal / fork / copy / clone / develop..., it is fully open-source project for general learning! it's not fully finished yet, let's make it challenge for everyone who is curious about 2D/3D Graphics.
 You can create skins for the player, or you can add new features such as shooting or killing enemies.

 ##Techieland